canonical/chisel-docs/docs/reference/security.md

 # Chisel Cryptographic Documentation

-Chisel downloads debian packages from [archive.ubuntu.com](https://archive.ubuntu.com/), and extracts only selected few files from each package.
+Chisel downloads Debian packages from [archive.ubuntu.com](https://archive.ubuntu.com/), and extracts only selected few files from each package.
 The slice definition files in [chisel-releases](https://github.com/canonical/chisel-releases) specify the